monarch-initiative/ontogpt/docs/ontology_class/OntologyClass.md

     annotations:
       prompt:
         tag: prompt
-        value: semicolon-separated list of categories to which the entity belongs
+        value: semicolon-separated list of categories to which the entity belongs.
+          These may be taken from an upper level ontology such as COB, BioLink, or UMLS semantic types.
-    description: the categories to which this entity belongs
+    description: the categories to which this entity belongs.
     from_schema: https://w3id.org/ontogpt/ontology_class
     rank: 1000
     multivalued: true